-Total acid number is the quantity of base (mg of KOH) that is required to neutralize acid constituents in 1g of sample.
-If oil becomes acidic, water content in the oil becomes more soluble to the oil.
-Acidity of oil deteriorates the insulation property of paper insulating the winding.
-Acidity triggers the oxidation process and rusting of iron in presence of moisture.
+The total acid number is the quantity of base (mg of KOH) that is required to neutralize acid constituents in 1g of a sample.
+If oil becomes acidic, the water content in the oil becomes more soluble to the oil.
+The acidity of oil deteriorates the insulation property of paper insulating the winding.
+Acidity triggers the oxidation process and rusting of iron in the presence of moisture.
 An increase in acid indicates that sludge formation is beginning to occur or is occurring.

 The deposition of sludge in the oil ducts blocks the free circulation of oil impairing cooling, increased temperature and more sludge.
 Sludge deposits itself on winding, tank walls and in cooling ducts.

-The maximum voltage without any electrical breakdown that can be applied across the fluid is the dielectric strength of transformer oil .
-These transformer oils are designed in a manner such that under high electrical fields, any significant decrease in the dielectric strength may signal that the oil is no longer potential of performing vital functions.
+The maximum voltage without any electrical breakdown that can be applied across the fluid is the dielectric strength of transformer oil.
+These transformer oils are designed in a manner such that under high electrical fields, any significant decrease in the dielectric strength may signal that the oil is no longer the potential of performing vital functions.

 It measures the concentrations of certain gases in the oil such as carbon dioxide, hydrogen, nitrogen, oxygen, carbon monoxide, methane, ethylene, acetylene and ethane.
 The concentrations and relative ratios of these gases can be used to diagnose certain operational problems which may be created with the transformer, which may or may not be associated with a change in a chemical or physical property of the insulating oil.

-PCB’s were used for the first time in the 1970’s during the oil crises to bulk up the transformer oils.
+PCB’s were used for the first time in the 1970s during the oil crises to bulk up the transformer oils.
 Due to the high toxicity of PCB’s it is now legal to know the PCB content of your transformer oil.
-No PCB testing have led to ban in many countries.
+No PCB testing has led to a ban in many countries.

 Tests for Electrical properties and DGA of the oil of a transformer of age below 10 years should be done after every two years and of more than 10 years, it should be done every year.
 These tests are also required to be carried out after every dehydration.